Hillcrest Road, Stroud, Gloucestershire, GL5 4NL

-We follow the Penpals scheme for handwriting through the school which is aligned with the expectations of the National Curriculum.
-Children practise their handwriting with an adult in special handwriting books each week but are also encouraged to continue this into all their writing.
+We use a fully joined cursive style of writing inline with the expectations of the National Curriculum.
+Children practise their handwriting with an adult using special handwriting paper each week but are also encouraged to continue this into all their writing.
 Children learn to join when they are ready, for most children this is towards the end of Year 1/the start of Year 2.
 In Upper Key Stage 2, children displaying consistently neat, legible and joined writing earn their pen license and are allowed to use pen for all their work.
 In Friday Celebration Assemblies a child from each class is chosen for a Handwriting Merit Sticker to reward their efforts and achievements in this area.

 Spelling and Grammar